loypize/kowding/src/pages/index.md

 title: Home
 sections:
   - component: HeroBlock
-    content: "'m a Developerr making the web an awesome place.\r\n\n\rI create awesome web sites and web applications.
+    content: "'m Jerome, a Developer making the web an awesome place.\r\n\n\rI create awesome web sites and web applications.
 Hire me to build you a website, teach you to code or speak at your event."
     section_id: hero
     title: Hi Welcome to The Kowd!
     type: heroblock